Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: The class of Distributed Runtime Verifiable ( ) Implementations

-\paragraph{From views to tight executions and vice versa.} Let $E$ be any finite execution of $\m{A}^*$.
+Let $E$ be any finite execution of $\m{A}^*$.
 In the associated tight execution~$T(E)$, let us replace each invocation of $p_i$ to operation $\Apply(\op_i)$, with the \emph{invocation pair} $(p_i, \op_i)$, and replace each response from operation $\Apply(\op_i)$ to $p_i$ (if there is one) with the set with all invocation pairs $(p_j, \op_j)$ that precedes the response.
 Figure~\ref{fig-views-executions} depicts an example of the replacement.
 Since invocations and responses in $T(E)$ are associated to the \W and \Snap steps in Lines~\ref{N05} and~\ref{N02}, respectively, the view returned by any operation in $T(E)$ is exactly the set just defined.
-We show that a ``sketch'' of the history $T(E)$ can be directly obtained from the views of operations in $E$.
-First, from the properties of the \Snap~\cite{AADGMS93} and the pseudocode of $\m{A}^*$, we obtain the following:
+Below, we show that a ``sketch'' of the history $T(E)$ can be directly obtained from the views of operations in $E$.
+First, from the specification of the linearizable \Snap object and the pseudocode of $\m{A}^*$, we obtain the following: